dlqqq/qiu.dev/content/techstack.md

 ## Technologies I want to learn later

+- Rust, Go, or some other fun new programming language

 - Gulp (debugging webpack loaders sucks, and I hope this is the answer)

 - Pug or some other HTML preprocessor (XML is my mortal enemy)

 - Octane, SunSpider, or some other performance benchmarker (what's the point of writing clean code if I don't get to prove it?)

 - Selenium WebDriver (testing, webscrapers for data analysis, scripting my online orders)

 - Django, Flask, or some other Python backend (because JavaScript isn't exactly made to run numpy, pandas, or neural networks)

-- Amazon Lambda or other serverless computing platform (easy pricing for my future web apps)